stasbabak/FinBayesProj/notes/01_finance_basics.md

 R_{\mathrm{annual}}=(1+r)^{12}-1.
 $$

-Thus $5\%$ every month would imply
+Thus $5$% every month would imply

 $$
 1.05^{12}-1\approx79.6\%
 $$

-per year before costs and taxes.
+$\approx 80$% per year before costs and taxes.
 This is why EUR 100 per month from EUR 2,000 is an ambitious target even though EUR 100 sounds modest.

 ### Gains and losses are asymmetric

-A $50\%$ loss followed by a $50\%$ gain does not restore the initial value:
+A $50$% loss followed by a $50$% gain does not restore the initial value:

 $$
 1{,}000(1-0.5)(1+0.5)=750.